marquez5g/ww-bot/README.md

 ## Send messages via HTTP request

-When the client is running a web server start listening on port defined with `PORT` environment variable or 3000.
+When the client is running a web server start listening on port defined by `PORT` environment variable or 3000.

 ### Methods